• Skip to primary navigation

 🥫 Storage

-You can store the prepared fruit in a big bowl covered with plastic wrap or in an airtight container in the refrigerator for a day or two.
+Store the prepared fruit in a big bowl covered with plastic wrap or in an airtight container.
+Keep it in the refrigerator and it will last for a few days.
 You may need to pour off some juice before using it.

-It's best not to try to make your watermelon fruit basket more than a day ahead of time, though.
+It's best not to try to make your watermelon fruit basket more than a day ahead of time.
 The texture of the fruit can suffer.

 Don't freeze this!